WPR001/Ego-ST/README.md

 ## TODO and Timeline

 ### TODO

-- :fire: We will release ST-R1 training code, where the entire cold start and GRPO training process can be completed **using 4 x H100 GPUs**.
-- :fire: We are planning to train the 16 frames version.
+- :fire: We are planning to propose a new framework wih General Spatial Temporal Reasoning ability.

 ### Timeline

 - :fire: We have released the **benchmark datasets and inference code**
 - :fire: We are working on new Spatial Temporal Reasoning Model (Not just handle route description)
+- :fire: We have released ST-R1 training code, where the entire cold start and GRPO training process.